matrix-09/fetch.ai-final/README.md

 Experience the live demo: [dApp - Procurement Management](https://fetchai-frontend.netlify.app/)

+**⚠️ Note:** The current implementation is a work in progress.
+Final Prototype and Integration of agents with DeltaV is pending, but a comprehensive overview of the project can be explored through the [Automated Procurement Management Presentation](./fetch.ai_final.pdf) linked below.

+## 📖 Read Our Blog

+**[Read the Full Article](https://devpost.com/software/supply-chain-decentralization)** - Explore the intricacies of supply chain management, challenges faced during development, and future plans for the project

 ## 🌟 **Features**

 - **Automated Supplier Selection:** The supplier agent autonomously selects top suppliers and confirms orders based on inventory availability.